 As a student, how can you protect habitat?
 How is food chain affected when you destroy habitat?
 Name the activities which will change habitat.
 Can you grow a rose plant in water?
 Why?
 Trees found in southern region of our country normally have broad leaves.
-Give Test Yourself reasons.
-1. 2.
+Give reasons.
+Test Yourself 2.
 3. 4.
-5. As a student, how can you protect habitat?
 How is food chain affected when you destroy habitat?
 Name the activities which will change habitat.
 Can you grow a rose plant in water?
 Why?
 Trees found in southern region of our country normally have broad leaves.
-Give reasons.
+Give